NicoHood/HID/Readme.md

 ====
 * Remove debug stuff (shouldnt effect anything for you)
 * Add more devices (even more?)
+* Add Midi  (do you want that?)
-* Add ICSP Programmer function
+* Add ICSP Programmer function (ram limit is a problem)
 * Add Led/SPI support (discarded, not needed, too slow)
 * Add rumble support (very hard)
 * Add Xbox Support (too hard)
-* Add Midi  (do you want that?)
 * Add Report Out function (for Keyboard Leds etc, maybe the 4 pin header?)
 * RAW HID

 Known Bugs
 ==========
+XBMC 13.1 (a Media Center) uses Gamepad input.
+Its seems to not work and cause weird errors.
+Even with a standard Gamepad i have these errors.
+Just want to mention it here.

 System Wakeup is currently not working on all versions!

-Not tested on the 8u2 (message me if it works!)
+Not tested on the 8u2 (should only work without DFU due to size. message me if it works!)

 Not tested on the Due (message me if it works!)

 If you get a checksum Error after Uploading please message me and send me the whole project.
 Same if your Arduino crashes and dont want to upload sketches anymore (Replug usb fixes this).
 These bugs occured while devoloping the bootloader and should be fixed.
 Just in case it happens again I noted it here.
+USB can behave weird, so please check your code for errors first.
+If you cannot find a mistake open a Github issue.

-HID only works with baud 115200 because there is no "programming finished" indicator.
-If you dont use HID you can still choose the baud of your choice
+HID only works with baud 115200 (on Uno/Mega) because there is no "programming finished" indicator.
+If you dont use HID you can still choose the baud of your choice.

 Oh and by the way: I also removed some bugs from the official firmware.

 Version History
 ===============
 ```
+1.3 Beta Release (01.07.2014)
+* Bugfixes in the Hoodloader:
+ * Improved ram usage
+* **Important NHP fix inside the HID Class**

-1.2 Beta Release (xx.06.2014)
+1.2 Beta Release (22.06.2014)
 * Added 1.0.x/1.5.x support
 * Bugfixes in the Hoodloader:
  * Sometimes HID Devices weren't updating when using more than 1 Device (set forcewrite to true)
-  * Fast updates crashed the bootloader (ram usage was too much, set CDC buffer from 128 to 100 byte each)
+ * Fast updates crashed the bootloader (too much ram usage, set CDC buffer from 128b to 100b each)
 * Minor file structure changes

 1.1 Beta Release (05.06.2014)